-- 2. The case of making full offer details and action controls in place in the offer list is pretty obvious: we can achieve this only by writing a new IOfferListcompatible component from scratch because whatever overrides we apply to the standard OfferList, it will continue creating an OfferPanel and open it upon offer selection. - 3.
-To implement new buttons, we can only propose to developers to create a custom offer list component (to provide methods for selecting previous and next offers) and a custom offer panel that will call these methods.
+- 2. The case of making full offer details and action controls in place in the offer list is pretty obvious: we can achieve this only by writing a new IOfferList-compatible component from scratch as whatever overrides we apply to standard OfferList, it will continue creating an OfferPanel and open it upon offer selection. - 3.
+To implement new buttons, we can only propose developers creating a custom offer list component (to provide methods for selecting previous and next offers) and a custom offer panel that will call these methods.
 If we find a simple solution for customizing, let's say, the "Place an order" button text, this solution needs to be supported in the OfferList code:

 The solutions we discuss are also poorly extendable.
-For example, in #1, if we decide to make the offer list react to the closing of an offer panel as a part of the standard interface for developers to use, we will need to add a new method to the IOfferList interface and make it optional to maintain backward compatibility:
+For example, in #1, if we decide to make the offer list reaction to closing an offer panel a part of a standard interface for developers to use it, we will need to add a new method to the IOfferList interface and make it optional to maintain backward compatibility: